abrennec/sose20_cc2/02_ofApp/readme.md

 ```

 This is a more complex example that shows how to add functionality to a main.cpp file by including two different header files.
 The corresponding definition files are not affected by the inclusion.
 Including different header files will affect the compilation as the additional information will be compiled into the object files.
-Then, in a next step during linking, the implementation / definition of additional functionality will be linked into the final executable as an additional object file.
+Then, in a next step during linking, the implementation/definition of additional functionality will be linked into the final executable as an additional object file.
 Compiled languages support the combination and use of different functionalities into one final software program.

 ![header_source_02](assets/header_cpp_02.png)
 *Source: https://www.learncpp.com/cpp-tutorial/header-files/*